 If you are an experienced SENCo or SENCo new to the role in a mainstream secondary or primary school, and hold Qualified Teacher Status (QTS), then you can apply.
-Aspirant SENCos may apply if they have appropriate experience and can confirm on application an agreement to work closely and collaboratively with their school's existing SEND team to meet all learning outcomes.
-There’s further information for international students on our international website if you’re applying with non-UK qualifications.
+Aspirant SENCos may apply if they have appropriate experience and can confirm on application an agreement to work closely and collaboratively with their school's existing SEND team to meet all learning outcomes (5,000 words equivalent).

 Year 1: Award units: Unit 1 (30 cat) - 22/83 kv 0001, professional knowledge and understanding; unit 2 (30 cat) - 22/83 kv 0002, leading and coordinating provision; unit 3 - 22/83 kv 0003 (practice credit units).

 Assessment is focused upon meeting the professional needs of SENCos with respect to knowledge, skills, attributes and understanding for improving the provision and outcomes for children with SEN/Disability in your school.